SirPlease/ZoneMod/README.md

 	* Smokers no longer instantly do damage, the first tick of damage is vanilla styled (1s) and deals 3 damage.
 (After that it's 1 per 0.33s like in Acemod)
 	* Survivors are now pulled through common infected. ([Video](https://www.youtube.com/watch?v=PC4k0aKvOlY))
 	* Godframes have been Removed.
+  * **Spitter:**
+    * Added alternate Damage to Spit, Survivors now take 3 damage every second Tick.
+	  * This increases the total Spit damage per puddle from 40 to 50.
   * Jockey
 	* Godframes have been Removed.
+	* Can no longer be Skeeted.
   * Hunter
 	* Claw damage decreased to 4.
 	* Hunters can be shoved off normally, without requiring silly-ish fov angles.
-	* Wallkicks have been enabled again.
   * Charger
 	* Punch damage decreased to 6.
 	* Chargers can no longer be fully leveled, a melee strike will do 350 damage per swing.
+	* When a Charger hits multiple survivors, the "*impacted*" Survivors will no longer slide away when Hunters/Jockeys pounce a teammate next to them while in their get-up animation.
+    * Removed the Charger's warm-up time of 0.5s

 * Tank Spawns:
   * Dark Carnival Map 3: The Tank can no longer spawn on the Coaster.